Who was Emmy Noether?

 Born in Germany in 1882, Emmy Noether faced countless obstacles.
 Not allowed to enroll in university because she was a woman, she audited mathematics classes and finally received her PhD in 1907.

 She taught without pay or title until 1919, when Albert Einstein and others intervened on her behalf.
-Forced out of academia by the Nazis in 1933, she fled to the United States and taught at Princeton until her death two years later.
+Forced out of academia by the Nazis in 1933, she fled to the United States and taught at Bryn Mawr College until her death two years later.

 Noether did foundational work in abstract algebra, creating a breakthrough theorem that connects conservation laws with symmetries in nature.
 A genius who would not sit on the sidelines, her theorem continues to underpin much of modern physics.

-To learn more about how you can support Perimeter's Emmy Noether Initiatives,
+Learn more about how you can support Perimeter's Emmy Noether Initiatives at Perimeter.